 Anne Burrell, host of Food Network's Secrets of a Restaurant Chef, has become one of my new favorites to watch.
 Her enthusiasm for food to contagious, and her ease of explaining was seems complex dishes makes even the most timid home chef feel competent.
-Being Mario Batali's sous chef, you already get the idea that her recipes walk the tight wire between rustic and elegant.
+Being Mario Batali's sous chef on Iron Chef America, you already get the idea that her recipes walk the tight wire between rustic and elegant.

 One of her recent shows featured unique side dish of crispy brussels sprout leaves folded into strands of roasted butternut squash.
 I love roasted brussesl sprouts because those charred edges taste almost popcorn-like, plus they have the crisp factor.
 I love, love, love spaghetti squash because it tastes just like a regular white potato!
 Sort of like eating hash browns (btw, leftovers of this recipe was great with eggs for breakfast).

 I have to confess, I made the recipe a little easier on myself by basically cheating.
 You're supposed to pull off every leaf of the sprout and then crisp them in a pan.
 Well, I got about 5 or 6 leaves into each sprout, which is where pulling the leaves apart becomes more tedious and I got super impatient.
 I decided to julienne the core section of each sprout just so I could get through prepping them a little faster.
 I think the julienned pieces got even more crispy than the whole leaves, but the whole leaves looked so pretty that it became a nice compromise between ease of preparation and aesthetics.